singingwolfboy/netlify-home/_posts/2015-12-02-a-step-by-step-hexo-netlify-cms.md

 GitHub-username/repository-name
 ```

-Simply exchange to your GitHub username and the name of your repository or in the case of our step by step, we changed the repo line to `repo: JimmiLee/hexo-netlify-cms-demo`.
+Simply exchange to your GitHub username and the name of your repository.

 #### 2. Add & Commit Files
 Optional: To check that our local environment is set up correctly and will push the files to the correct repository we can use this command: